 The Part 107 Aeronautical Knowledge Test for UAS operators is a mandatory test for anyone looking to fly drones commercially.
-Pass the test, and you’ll get a license, which allows you to operate under the standards set under Part 107 (and allows you to make money off drones).
-But to pass, you’ll almost certainly want to enroll in some sort of Part 107 drone training course, or at the very least get some sort of Part 107 study guide.
+Pass the test, and you’ll get a drone pilot’s license.
+That allows you to operate under the standards set under Part 107 (and allows you to make money off drones).
+But to pass the test, you’ll almost certainly want to enroll in some sort of Part 107 drone training course, or at the very least get some sort of Part 107 study guide.

-The test was first made available in August 2016.
+The Part 107 test was first made available in August 2016.
 While the test is largely the same as the 2016 version, a lot has also changed since then, including new questions about night flying, and changes to taking your recurrent test.
 But one thing hasn’t changed: the Part 107 test is not easy to pass if you don’t have a pre-existing knowledge of aviation: unless of course you take a study course.

 Some options for Part 107 online training courses include:

 - Drone Pilot Ground School offers a fantastic online training course with practice tests and repeatable videos.
 This is what I used to study for my test — and I passed on my first time — so I can guarantee it’s a good program!
 Use coupon code DroneGirl50 to get $50 off.
 It includes numerous quizzes, a one-page Part 107 study guide, access to weekly newsletters with the most up-to-date news and more.

 - Drone Launch Academy offers another great online training course led by FAA-certified Advanced Ground Instructor David Young.
 Use coupon code DroneGirl50 or this link to get $50 off.